|Guide||♦||21 Triplogs||1 Topic|

 You travel about one mile on the Ken Patrick to where the Uncle Jim trail takes off to the left.
 There is a good sign at the junction of the two trails.
-The trail is a little bit steeper here and all along the trail it is rocky.
-In the rocks you can spot lots of fossils too.
+The trail is a little bit steeper here, and all along the path, it is rocky.
+In the rocks, you can spot lots of fossils too.
 There are big seashells and fossilized sponges in the Kaibab limestone.
 Just remember that you are in the National Park and are NOT allowed to collect any.
-The whole rim of the canyon was under water in the Permian age, which is about 250 million years ago.
-Go down the trail for about .5 miles and there will be a junction.
-You can take either way but if you go left at the junction it will take you to the Uncle Jim Point.
-Which is about 2.5 miles from the start of the Ken Patrick Trailhead.
+The whole rim of the canyon was underwater in the Permian age, which is about 250 million years ago.
+Go down the trail for about 0.5 miles, and there will be a junction.
+You can take either way, but if you go left at the intersection, it will take you to the Uncle Jim Point, which is about 2.5 miles from the start of the Ken Patrick Trailhead.

-The only thing about this trail is that it is at 8200 feet and there is no water along the way so you have to take it easy at this elevation.
-If you are staying at the lodge there is a trail that can take you to this trailhead of 1.5 miles and is marked very well.
+The only thing about this trail is that it is at 8200 feet above sea level with no water along the way, so you have to take it easy at this elevation.
+If you are staying at the lodge, there is a trail that can take you to this trailhead of 1.5 miles and is marked very well.